Quinn (soccer): Reign FC

 In July 2019 (following the FIFA Women's World Cup in France), Quinn returned to the NWSL in the United States and signed with Reign FC based in Tacoma, Washington.
 Quinn made their debut for the Reign on 11 August in a 3–1 loss to Utah Royals FC.
 Quinn competed in six matches during the 2019 season for a total of 357 minutes.
 The club finished in fourth place with a record and earned a berth to the NWSL Playoffs They were defeated 4–1 by eventual champions North Carolina Courage during the semifinal.

 In 2020, Quinn played 203 minutes for the Reign in the NWSL Challenge Cup, including two starts.
 They were part of the squad which won the 2022 NWSL Shield.
 Upon completion of the 2022 season, OL Reign announced that Quinn had signed a new two-year contract with the club, keeping them with the club until the 2024 season.

 On May 27, 2023, Quinn scored their first NWSL career goal in a 4–1 victory against Angel City FC.

 In December 2024, Seattle Reign announced in their end-of-season roster statement that Quinn would be eligible for free agency as they were to be out of contract at the end of the NWSL season, bringing their time at the club to an end.

 Vittsjö (loan)

 In August 2020, it was announced Quinn was loaned to Swedish club, Vittsjö GIK for the 2020 Damallsvenskan.
 They played 660 minutes in eight matches for Vittsjö helping the club finish in fifth place despite the emergence of the COVID-19 pandemic.

 Vancouver Rise FC

 In January 2025, it was announced that Quinn would join Northern Super League team Vancouver Rise FC.
 Quinn scored the first goal in Northern Super League history against the Calgary Wild FC in the inaugural game of the league.
 They were named as the NSL's Player of the Month for September 2025.
 On November 15, 2025, they started in the inaugural NSL final, being substituted off due to injury in the 36th minute as the Rise won a 2–1 victory over AFC Toronto to claim the 2025 Diana B. Matheson Cup.

+On April 16, 2026, Quinn was named as team captain, alongside Shannon Woeller, for the 2026 season.
+They scored their first goal of the season, the winning goal in the Rise's first win of the 2026 NSL season, on May 18, 2026, in a 2–1 victory against Halifax Tides FC.